CH8: Windows Memory Forensics

 notepad.exeorsvchost.exe) to hide from security tools.
 While the hard drive only shows the legitimatenotepad.exefile, the memory dump reveals the malicious code running inside it, often marked by suspicious permissions (Read-Write-Execute). - Unsaved Data: Documents, clipboard contents, and chat messages that were open but never saved to disk can often be carved from memory.

-The first rule of digital forensics is usually "pull the plug" to preserve the state of the disk.
+Often you will see recommendations to 'pull the plug' on a system to prevent any programmed anti-forensics processes from running at shutdown.
 However, if encryption is active (e.g., BitLocker), pulling the plug destroys the decryption keys stored in RAM, rendering the data permanently inaccessible.
 Therefore, Volatile Data Analysis must occur first.

 The Order of Volatility dictates the sequence in which evidence should be collected, moving from the most fleeting data to the most permanent.

-- CPU Cache & Registers: Nanoseconds (impossible to capture without specialized hardware).
+- CPU Cache & Registers: Overwritten with each CPU instruction cycle and lost immediately on power loss.
+Impossible to capture without specialized hardware.

 - Temporary Files / Swap Space: May persist briefly.